Ferrari Roma

-The Ferrari Roma (Type F169) is an Italian grand touring car manufactured by Ferrari.
-It is a two-door hardtop coupé with a 2+2 seating arrangement.
-It has a front mid-engine, rear-wheel-drive layout.
+The Ferrari Roma (Type F169) is a grand touring car by Italian manufacturer Ferrari.
+It has a front mid-engine, rear-wheel-drive layout with a twin turbocharged V8 engine and a 2+2 seating arrangement.
+Based on the Ferrari Portofino, the car succeeds the Portofino and sits below the Ferrari F8 in Ferrari's range of sports cars.

-Based on the Ferrari Portofino, the car has a V8 engine with a turbocharger and is placed between the Portofino and the F8 Tributo in Ferrari's range of sports cars.
-The vehicle was named after Italy's capital city and was originally introduced online on November 13, 2019.
+The vehicle was named after Rome, Italy's capital.
+It was originally introduced online on 13 November 2019 with a coupé bodystyle.
 Ferrari then unveiled the car the next day in Rome.
+A soft-top convertible version of the Roma was introduced in 2023.

 Design

 The exterior design was influenced by the Ferrari 250 GT Lusso and 250 GT 2+2 grand touring cars.
 The Roma's design features include flush door handles, slim LED lights at the front and rear, and an active rear spoiler that sits flush when the car is driven softly.
 The car's design won a Red Dot award.

-The interior is focused on the dual cockpit theme, featuring separate driver and passenger cells.
-It is described as a "2+" interior by Ferrari with a small backseat area.
+The interior is described by Ferrari as a "2+2" interior with a small backseat area.
 The dashboard features digital instrumentation (a 16.0-inch wrap-around touch screen) and a multi-function steering wheel (both shared with the SF90 Stradale) for the driver.
-The trim piece running through the centre of the interior separates the driver and the passenger and is integrated seamlessly into the dashboard.
-A centrally-mounted 8.4-inch portrait touch screen controls most of the car's functions.
-A third horizontal touchscreen can be integrated into the dashboard on the passenger side of the cockpit.
-This display allows the passenger access to the HVAC controls along with multimedia and navigation controls.
-The passenger can also view the performance metrics of the car.
-This third touchscreen emphasizes the passenger's role as navigator and co-pilot.
-A newly designed key allows the driver to open the doors of the car by the push of a button near the flush door handles of the car.
+The trim piece running through the center of the interior separates the driver and the passenger and is integrated into the dashboard.
+A centrally mounted 8.4-inch portrait touch screen controls most of the car's functions.
+A third horizontal touchscreen integrated into the passenger side dashboard is offered as an option.
+This display allows the passenger access to the HVAC, multimedia, and navigation controls and also allows them to view the performance metrics of the car.
+A newly designed key allows the driver to open the doors of the car with the push of a button near the flush door handles.

 Specifications and performance

 Engine and transmission

-The Roma is powered by the award-winning Ferrari type F154 engine.
+The Roma is powered by the Ferrari F154 engine.
 It is a 3855 cc, turbocharged, 90 degree V-8, dual overhead cam (DOHC) design.
 The Roma's type 154BH is rated at 620 PS between 5,750 and 7,500 rpm and 761 Nm of torque between 3,000 and 5,750 rpm.

 The forced induction air intake system uses twin parallel water cooled turbochargers and two air-to-air intercoolers.
 The dry sump lubrication system helps prevent oil starvation during high g-force operation.